Francis P. Filice: Ancestry

 Filice's grandmothers were Rafaella Fortino and Nicolina Pascuzzi, both of whose families descended from the mountain peoples of Celtic descent in Southern Italy.
 These tribes descend from the Boii, a Celtic people that specialized in cattle raising and filled up the Apennines in Roman times.

 The name "Filice" is theorized to be either a form of the word for "fern" in the Southern Italian dialect (in which case, the accent should be on the first 'i') or a corruption of the Latin word for "happy", which is "felix".
 Both Filice and Joseph G. Fucilla, in his book Our Italian Surnames, support the latter theory.
 In later years, Fr.
 Filice would tell his friends that his name meant, "pure Easter joy."

 The Filice Family, into which Fr.
 Filice would be born, went to the United States from Rogliano, a small town near Cosenza in Calabria.
-After spending some time in Washington State, they settled in Gilroy and Hollister, agriculturally-oriented cities south of San Francisco, near San Jose.
+After spending some time in the state of Washington, they settled in Gilroy and Hollister, agriculturally-oriented cities south of San Francisco, near San Jose.
 In Gilroy and Hollister, they owned various types of orchards.

 Early life

 Filice was born in Hollister, California on August 19, 1922.
-He was the firstborn son of Francis and Antonia (Antoinette) Filice.
-The elder Francis Filice died before his son's birth.
+He was the firstborn son of Francesco and Antonia (Antoinette) Filice.
+The elder Francesco Filice died before his son's birth.
+Filice's birth certificate lists his name as "Franciesco Pasquale Patricio Filice" (sic), while his baptismal certificate reads "Francesco Pasqual Filice" (sic).

 Filice grew up on Judah Street in San Francisco's inner Sunset District, but he also spent much of his childhood with his cousins in Gilroy and Hollister.
 When he was a young boy, his widowed mother married Francis Garofalo, a barber in San Francisco.
 They had one daughter, Gloria Garofalo Pizzinelli.
 Mrs. Pizzinelli inhabits the family home on Judah Street to this day and has three children of her own, as well as ten grandchildren.

 Filice graduated from St. Anne of the Sunset Catholic School in 1935.
 He attended Polytechnic High School, and then the Christian Brothers' Sacred Heart High School, where he distinguished himself academically.

 Education

 In 1939, Filice enrolled at the University of San Francisco - San Francisco's Jesuit university - where he took the Bachelor of Science in 1943.
 In 1945, he earned the Master of Science degree at the University of California, Berkeley.
-In 1949, he earned the Ph.D, also at Berkeley.
+In 1949, he earned the Ph.D., also at Berkeley.
 He published his doctoral dissertation Studies on the Cytology and Life History of a Giardia From the Laboratory Rat (Berkeley: University of California Press) in 1952.